MrPerruche/BRCI/Doc/DOCUMENTATION.md

 ### `data.write_to_br()`

-Calling this function will clone the project folder to brick rigs.
-Be careful using this since it does overwrite anything with the same project name.

-### `data.write_to_br()`

 Calling this function will duplicate everything generated so far in Brick Rigs' folder.
 It only works for Windows users.
 If the project is already in Brick Rigs' vehicle folder, it will replace the previous one without causing an error.